Originally Published: March 16th, 2021

 If so, you are going to adore the video above.

-In it, I walk you through how I created a number of rosettes by using the book Creating Ribbon Flowers by Timothy Wright & Nicholas Kniel.
+In it, I walk you through how I created several rosettes by using the book Creating Ribbon Flowers by Timothy Wright & Nicholas Kniel.

 Beltane is a pagan holiday that honors life, new beginnings, and fertility.